envoyproxy/gateway/site/content/en/v1.0.0/contributions/design/config-api.md

 }
 ```

-__Note:__ Provider-specific configuration is defined in the `{$PROVIDER_NAME}Provider` API.
+**Note:** Provider-specific configuration is defined in the `{$PROVIDER_NAME}Provider` API.

 ### Gateway

-Gateway defines desired configuration of [Gateway API][gw_api] controllers that reconcile and translate Gateway API
-resources into the Intermediate Representation (IR).
-Refer to the Envoy Gateway [design doc][design_doc] for additional
+Gateway defines desired configuration of [Gateway API](https://gateway-api.sigs.k8s.io/) controllers that reconcile and translate Gateway API resources into the Intermediate Representation (IR).
+Refer to the Envoy Gateway [design doc](../../design/system-design) for additional details.
-details.

 ### Provider

 Provider defines the desired configuration of an Envoy Gateway provider.
-A provider is an infrastructure component that
-Envoy Gateway calls to establish its runtime configuration.
-Provider is a [union type][union].
-Therefore, Envoy Gateway
-can be configured with only one provider based on the `type` discriminator field.
-Refer to the Envoy Gateway
-[design doc][design_doc] for additional details.
+A provider is an infrastructure component that Envoy Gateway calls to establish its runtime configuration.
+Provider is a [union type](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#unions).
+Therefore, Envoy Gateway can be configured with only one provider based on the `type` discriminator field.
+Refer to the Envoy Gateway [design doc](../../design/system-design) for additional details.

 ### Control Plane Configuration

 The configuration file is defined by the EnvoyGateway API type.
-At startup, Envoy Gateway searches for the configuration
+At startup, Envoy Gateway searches for the configuration at "/etc/envoy-gateway/config.yaml".
-at "/etc/envoy-gateway/config.yaml".

 Start Envoy Gateway: